blakegarretson/essentials/main.md

 ### Honorable Mentions

 - [Patch My PC](https://patchmypc.com/home-updater) is pretty cool.
 If you don’t want an overbearing package manager, but you do want up to date programs, this is a good option.
 It scans your installed programs, shows you which ones have available updates, and then it helps update them.
 It supports a decent selection of popular software, although it isn’t going to cover every app on your computer.
 This is great for casual users.
-- Not long ago [Chocolatey](https://chocolatey.org/) was probably the most well-known solution to package management on Windows.
+- At one point before winget existed, [Chocolatey](https://chocolatey.org/) was probably the most well-known solution to package management on Windows.
 It may still be a better choice for some people as it has broad package support.
 It supports thousands of packages, and the vast majority of the software listed on Blake’s Essentials can be found there.
 Having said that, I wish it were more robust.
 I’ve had plenty of headaches where Chocolatey wouldn’t let me uninstall software or I had weird conflicts from multiple versions of packages that I couldn’t remedy.
 I switched to winget largely because of these issues.
-- I’m guessing the most popular graphical package manager out there is [Ninite](https://ninite.com/) .
+- Another popular graphical package manager out there is [Ninite](https://ninite.com/) .
 It’s great software, it’s easy to use, but it just doesn’t include enough packages to really be a full-fledged package manager.
 If Ninite supports all the packages you want, you might want to try it first.
 Personally, I see Ninite as something I can use on my parents’ computer to keep their software up to date.

 ## Mac Package Management/Software Installer

 - [Homebrew](https://brew.sh/): If you want an easy way to install and update command line tools and even GUI apps, Homebrew gets you going with minimal hassle.
 For instance, if I want to install git, I just type: `brew install git`.
 I prefer to download apps from the Mac App Store when possible, but otherwise I will always choose the Homebrew version to ensure I keep everything up to date.
-    - The other popular option out there is [MacPorts](https://www.macports.org/).
-You should at least understand how it is different before choosing Homebrew.

 ## Uninstaller / System Cleaner